-Medicare doesn’t pay for long-term home care costs or in-home 24-hour assistance.
+Medicare doesn’t pay for non-medical personal services, long-term home care costs, or in-home 24-hour assistance.
+Medicare covers only in-home care ordered by a doctor such as skilled care from a nurse, occupational therapist, physical therapist, speech therapist or social worker.
 Similar to Medicare’s nursing home coverage, the program contributes to short-term home health care services.
 Medicare Part A and Part B entitle seniors to fewer than eight hours of care per day for a 21-day period.
 A doctor must prescribe this care and recommend a Medicare-certified agency to arrange and facilitate it.

 Medicare primarily pays for treatments that help seniors recuperate from an injury or stroke, such as:

 Many families hire a home caregiver to give their loved one companionship or to reduce their at-home responsibilities, like chores and meal preparation.
 In these cases, Medicare can’t serve as a payment method.

 Medicare doesn’t pay for these aspects of home care:

 Depending on the State Medicaid Waiver program, seniors may hire a caregiver from a Medicaid-approved agency using their Medicaid benefits.
 The senior must demonstrate a need for medical care equivalent to the level they would otherwise receive in a nursing home.
 Then the senior must meet financial eligibility requirements and be approved for this type of care.